 A young carer is a person under 25 years of age who provides support and care to a family member or a friend with disability, a mental health issue, an alcohol or other drug problem, chronic or terminal illness, or who is frail or cannot look after themselves.
 A young carer may be caring for their own child.

 Due to social distancing measures in place to slow the spread of COVID-19, some support services available to carers may have had to change the way they provide assistance.
 In some instances, the support may have had to be temporarily limited or cease.

 This may mean that some students have become a young carer for the first time or that students who were already young carers now have additional responsibilities.

 It is important to check in with students and see how they are coping with their caring responsibilities.
 If a student needs additional support at this time, help them to access support at school or through the agencies listed in this resource.

 Given that young carers may be caring for a loved one who has specific health needs, they may be particularly worried about them or someone in their family getting COVID-19.
 As the pandemic continues, it is essential that young carers know how to access health and medical advice and support.

-Remind students that the best way to protect themself and their family from COVID-19 is to practise good hygiene (e.g., washing your hands for 20 seconds) and follow the Government’s guidelines.
+Remind students that the best way to protect themselves and their family from COVID-19 is to practise good hygiene (e.g., washing your hands for 20 seconds) and follow the government’s guidelines.